CrowdStrike/falcon-helm/README.md

 * To provide feedback regarding this Helm operator and/or chart, please open a ticket in this repo.
 * To provide feedback when containerizing the Linux sensor, please open a ticket/bug report with CrowdStrike Support

+## Helm Chart
+If you only use Helm Charts for Kubernetes installation, please read our [Falcon Helm Chart readme](helm-charts/falcon-sensor/README.md).

+## Developer Guide
+If you are a developer, please read our [Developer's Guide](docs/developer_guide.md).

+# Helm Operator
-# Kubernetes Cluster Compatability
+## Kubernetes Cluster Compatability

 The Falcon Helm Operator has been tested to deploy on the following Kubernetes
 distributions:

 * Red Hat OpenShift Container Platform 4.6+

-# Dependencies
+## Dependencies

 1. Requires a `x86_64` Kubernetes cluster
 1. Must be a CrowdStrike customer with access to the Falcon Linux Sensor and Falcon Container downloads.
 1. Before deploying the Helm chart, you should have a Falcon Linux Sensor in the container registry before installing the Helm Chart.
 See the Deployment Considerations for more.
 1. Helm 3.x is installed and supported by the Kubernetes vendor.

-# Deployment Considerations
+## Deployment Considerations

 To ensure a successful deployment, you will want to ensure that:
 1. You have access to a containerized falcon sensor image.
 This is most likely